alicemunsal/dohex/DoHex2.md

 ## Notes

-- DoHex is suitable for
+- DoHex is suitable for OOP languages like C++, C#, Java, Python and
 ```java
 public ComponentAppService(IEventBus eventBus, IScheduler scheduler)
 ```